percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

     auth_tag_length:        N/A
     maximum lifetime:       at most 2^31 SRTCP packets and at most 2^48 SRTP packets

-DOUBLE_AEAD_AES_128_GCM_NULL_NULL
-    cipher:                 AES_128_GCM then identity transform
-    cipher_key_length:      128 bits
-    cipher_salt_length:     96 bits
-    aead_auth_tag_length:   16 octets
-    auth_function:          NULL
-    auth_key_length:        N/A
-    auth_tag_length:        N/A
-    maximum lifetime:       at most 2^31 SRTCP packets and at most 2^48 SRTP packets

-DOUBLE_AEAD_AES_256_GCM_NULL_NULL
-    cipher:                 AES_256_GCM then identity transform
-    cipher_key_length:      256 bits
-    cipher_salt_length:     96 bits
-    aead_auth_tag_length:   16 octets
-    auth_function:          NULL
-    auth_key_length:        N/A
-    auth_tag_length:        N/A
-    maximum lifetime:       at most 2^31 SRTCP packets and at most 2^48 SRTP packets
 ~~~~

-Except when the NULL cipher is used for the outer (HBH) transform, the first
+The first
 half of the key and salt is used for the inner (E2E) transform and the
 second half is used for the outer (HBH) transform.
-For those that use the NULL
-cipher for the outer transform, the the key and salt is applied only
-to the inner transform.

 # Acknowledgments

-Many thanks to review from GET YOUR NAME HERE.
-Please, send comments.
+Many thanks to review from Suhas Nandakumar, David Benham, Magnus
+Westerlund and significant text from Richard Barnes.

 {backmatter}